What knot do you tie? It’s a question that seems to come up off the water more than on it. This is odd because knots tie anglers to bass.

 - Make an overhand knot, keeping the loop in the tag end large enough for your lure to fit through.

 - Drop your hook or lure through the loop.

 - Moisten the knot, and pull it tight, making sure wraps around the eye lie flat.
 Trim the tag.

 Improved Cinch Knot

 This may be the most popular knot in bass fishing.
-But if you tie a Palomar most often, you might have forgotten its details.
+But if you often tie a Palomar, you might have forgotten its details.
 It also is called the Trilene Knot, in homage to the name brand of line.

-It’s strong, and the way it’s tied, makes it useful for lures with multiple treble hooks, which can be difficult to navigate through the Palomar’s loop.
-It also is useful when assembling a Carolina rig, when you can’t easily tie a second Palomar on the swivel.
-Versions include one with a second loop near the eye, and one that has three tag ends.
+It’s strong, and the way it’s tied makes it useful for lures with multiple treble hooks, which can be challenging to navigate through the Palomar’s loop.
+It also is useful when assembling a Carolina rig when you can’t easily tie a second Palomar on the swivel.
+Versions include one with a second loop near the eye and one that has three tag ends.
 This is the time-tested version.

 - Run the line through the eye of a hook or lure.

 - Wrap the tag end around the main line seven times.